arne-cl/violawww/doc/PROTOCOLS_REFERENCE.md

 - Newsgroup listing and browsing
 - Article retrieval and threading
 - Message-ID based access
+- **Explicit host specification** in URL (added in v4.0)
-- Configurable news server
+- Configurable default news server

 ### News Server Configuration

-The news server is determined by (in order of priority):
+When using the simple `news:group` format (without host), the server is determined by:

 1. Environment variable `NNTPSERVER`
 2. File `/usr/local/lib/rn/server`
 3. Compile-time `DEFAULT_NEWS_HOST`
 4. Default: `news`

+When using `news://host/group` format, the host from the URL is used directly.

 ### Troubleshooting